orgpedia/template.mahdept/.secrets/README.md

-This directory contains secrets that are needed by the docker container as this folder gets mounted on the container.
+This directory contains secrets that are needed by this data package, this folder gets mounted on the docker container as well.

 .gitignore ensures that this folder is not checked in.